 Sustainability and travel don’t always go hand in hand.
 You’re on holiday, away from the daily worries so it’s easy to forget about helping the environment too.
 That doesn’t mean, however, that there aren’t ways to travel in a sustainable way!

 For this article, I’m partnering up with the amazing Mihoki Shares.
 I absolutely adore her blog!
 The topics she writes about fit in so well with my own content – it feels like having found a blogging sister!
-On her blog she covers a wide range of topics including personal growth, travel and sustainability.
+On her blog, she covers a wide range of topics including personal growth, travel, and sustainability.
 Please go check out her blog over at Mihoki Shares.

 We should all be aware of the fact that flying just isn’t that great for the environment.
 It’s straight up terrible!
-But will that keep us from travelling to the other side of the world?
+But will that keep us from traveling to the other side of the world?
 Not really.
 There are some things we can do to reduce the CO2 emission as much as possible while getting to your destination.

 To reduce your carbon footprint and still get to go to your dream destination, you should always check if you’re also able to go by train/car.
 Train’s might not be as fast as planes, but they produce considerably less CO2.

 If your destination is too far for a train or car ride, try to look non-stop flights instead of connecting flights.
-Takeoff and landing burn the most fuel, so it’s better to only having to take off and land once.
+Takeoff and landing burn the most fuel, so it’s better to only have to take off and land once.